 By Jennie Mack Gray

-In November and December of 1943, the Thackway crew was stationed at Bourn, flying with 97 Squadron and the Pathfinders.
-Their first operation was to Berlin on 16/17 December.
+The Archive has its roots in a tragedy which occurred on 16/17 December 1943, Black Thursday.
+At that time, the Thackway crew was stationed at Bourn.
+Their first operation was to Berlin on 16 December.
 Returning safely to England, they crashed in a horrific accident caused by fog.
-Five of the crew were killed, including the pilot, Ted Thackway.
-My father was critically injured but recovered; he was lucky and survived the war.
+Five of the crew were killed: Ted Thackway, Tony Lawrence, Sandy Grant, Jack Powell, and George Grundy.
+My father, Joe Mack, was critically injured but recovered; he was lucky and survived the war.
 So many others did not, including the Rear Gunner on his aircraft at the time of the crash, Leslie Laver.

 Les, as he was known to his loving family, was the only other survivor of the crash; he suffered only minor abrasions and shock.
 Returning to operations one month later, he was killed on his second operation, flying with the Steven crew.

-This website commemorates all the crews of 97 Squadron, but it particularly remembers the Thackway crew because of the horrific experiences they suffered in their very short flying career.
+This website commemorates all the Pathfinder aircrew, but it particularly remembers the Thackway crew because of the horrific experiences they suffered in their very short flying career.